-The Royal College of Psychiatrists is embarking on a research project to better understand what interventions at undergraduate level might have an impact on students choosing psychiatry as a career.
+The Royal College of Psychiatrists will soon publish the findings of a project to better understand what interventions at undergraduate level might have an impact on students choosing psychiatry as a career.

-The objective of this piece of work is to provide medical schools with examples of interventions to encourage their students to choose psychiatry, based on examples of good practice.
-Our findings will be shared with medical schools early next year with the purpose of sharing good practice and opportunities for improvement.
+The objective of this piece of work is to provide medical schools with examples of interventions to encourage their students to choose psychiatry or to become psychologically-minded doctors.
+Our findings will be shared with medical schools in the summer with the purpose of sharing good practice and opportunities for improvement.

 We work closely with the College's Training and Workforce unit, based in the Professional Standards Department, to help make sure the UK has a well-trained workforce of psychiatrists.

-To find out more, please visit the our workforce section.
+To find out more, please visit our workforce section.